Partners & Projects

 User Extended Web App

-User App is a DHIS2 Web Application that provides an easy and integrated way to do common operations on DHIS2 users which would be burdensome to perform using the official management application.
+User-Extended App is a DHIS2 Web Application that provides an easy and integrated way to do common operations on DHIS2 users which would be burdensome to perform using the official management application.
 For instance, the landing page displays a list of users with some attributes information.
 The list allows sorting by some fields (by clicking on the column header) and single/multiple selections.

 Originally developed for NRC, it is also being used by WHO.

-Dhis2 core development for pivot/visualisation and indicator calculation enhancement
+DHIS2 core development for pivot/visualisation and indicator calculation enhancement

-Starting from a DHIS2 fork, this project aims to modify some core and modules features of DHIS2 2.23, specially from pivot tables webapp, in order to improve and extend some of its functionalities.
-The main objectives are to allow Indicators to be created in a DataSetAttribute basis, and providing a way and an interface to create calculated items in pivot tables by using other fields from the table.
+Starting from a DHIS2 fork, this project aimed to modify some core and modules features of DHIS2 2.23, specially from pivot tables webapp, in order to improve and extend some of its functionalities.
+The main objectives were to allow Indicators to be created in a DataSetAttribute basis, and providing a way and an interface to create calculated items in pivot tables by using other fields from the table.

 Instruct Image Processing Center - I2PC (CNB)